HomeLatest NewsStartupsCisco invests in AI spatial intelligence startup World Labs

 Preferred Source of Google

-Cisco has invested in spatial computing startup World Labs, a company developing artificial intelligence systems that can understand and interact with three-dimensional physical environments.
+Cisco has invested in spatial computing World Labs, a company developing artificial intelligence systems that can understand and interact with three-dimensional physical environments.
 The investment amount was not disclosed by either firm.

 Advertisement